Bixby shuts out Pacers in playoffs

-BIXBY — Enid’s girls had a moral victory in a 4-0 loss to District 6A-4 champion Bixby in the first round of the Class 6A soccer playoffs Tuesday night.
+BIXBY, Okla. — Enid’s girls had a moral victory in a 4-0 loss to District 6A-4 champion Bixby in the first round of the Class 6A soccer playoffs Tuesday night, May 2, 2023.

 EHS coach Tim Lavoie and his team left the field proud, accomplishing their first goal of playing well.